-How to Get a Teaching License in Louisiana
+How to Earn Your Teacher Certification in Louisiana

-Whether you’re just starting your journey towards earning a Louisiana teaching career or looking to advance your Louisiana teaching license, the Louisiana Department of Education (LDOE) has certification options that you can work towards earning:
+Whether you’re just starting your journey towards teaching in Louisiana or looking to advance your teaching license by specializing, the Louisiana Department of Education (LDOE) has certification options that you can work towards: